Hiwonder-docs/Jetson-Orin-Nano/source/docs/3_Basic_Operation_Course.md

 * **Check Device IP Address**

-1. Right-click on the network connection as shown in the image below and select '**Open Network and Internet settings’**.
+1. Right-click on the network connection as shown in the image below and select '**Open Network and Internet settings'**.

 <img class="common_img" src="../_static/media/chapter_3/section_3/media/image29.png" style="width:2.57292in;height:1.19792in" />